open-mmlab/mmagic/README.md

 We are excited to announce the release of MMagic v1.0.0 that inherits from [MMEditing](https://github.com/open-mmlab/mmediting) and [MMGeneration](https://github.com/open-mmlab/mmgeneration).

 After iterative updates with OpenMMLab 2.0 framework and merged with MMGeneration, MMEditing has become a powerful tool that supports low-level algorithms based on both GAN and CNN.
-Today, MMEditing embraces the Diffusion Model and transforms into a more advanced and comprehensive AIGC toolkit: **MMagic** (**M**ultimodal **A**dvanced, **G**enerative, and **I**ntelligent **C**reation).
+Today, MMEditing embraces Generative AI and transforms into a more advanced and comprehensive AIGC toolkit: **MMagic** (**M**ultimodal **A**dvanced, **G**enerative, and **I**ntelligent **C**reation).
 MMagic will provide more agile and flexible experimental support for researchers and AIGC enthusiasts, and help you on your AIGC exploration journey.

 We highlight the following new features.